 - 1st offense: The student will earn a zero for the assignment or test.
 He/She will also have to redo the original assignment.
 A conference will be held between the student, parent, teacher, and administrator.
 Additional disciplinary actions will be at the discretion of the administrator. - 2nd offense: The student will earn a zero on the assignment or test and be placed on disciplinary probation.
 A conference will be held with the student, parent, and administrator, where a behavioral contract will be developed indicating the consequences if the behavior persists, including suspension or dismissal from school.
-Documentation of the incident will be included in the student's cumulative record. - Students who violate the academic integrity policy will lose the privilege of exam exemptions in the Spring. - Statement of Artificial Intelligence and Language Model Ethical Use: While AI applications and Language models are fairly new, NCS wants students to use them as a tool and not to replace individual thought.
-The use of Language models and the accuracy of most is unreliable at best.
-We want to encourage the use of AI technology without replacing students' creative work and individual thought. - AI and Language Model Usage: The mission of Nashville Christian School is to be a Christian, authentic, dynamic school equipping students to be global leaders.
-Part of the Authentic portion of our mission includes honesty.
-Using AI or language models should be used honestly and not replace our thoughts or expressions.
-Please refer back to our Academic Integrity Policy for further explanation.
+Documentation of the incident will be included in the student's cumulative record. - Students who violate the academic integrity policy will lose the privilege of exam exemptions in the Spring.

+Artificial Intelligence (AI) Usage Policy